-Walt is the driving force for Data Analytics at Shire.
-His vision for an Enterprise Analytics Marketplace is unique to the industry and has positioned Shire to be a leader in Digital Health for rare diseases.
-The Analytics Marketplace allows all Shire employees that ability to analyze data to make data-driven decisions and integrate data into a model for connected care.
-Prior to joining Shire, Walt was a Senior Partner with CSC Consulting where is was known as a leader in Data.
+Walt is the driving force for Data Analytics at Takeda.
+His vision for an Enterprise Analytics Marketplace is unique to the industry and has positioned Takeda to be a leader in Digital Health for rare diseases.
+The Analytics Marketplace allows all Takeda employees that ability to analyze data to make data-driven decisions and integrate data into a model for connected care.
+Prior to joining Takeda, Walt was a Senior Partner with CSC Consulting where is was known as a leader in Data.
 In 2010, Walt conducted a special research project for CSC’s Leading Edge forum to look at the future of data.
 His 2011 report, “Data rEvolution,” foreshadows the explosion in Data Analytics that we all see today.
 Walt received his Ph.D. in neuroscience from the University of Pennsylvania where he conducted Vision Research and studied brain physiology and microcircuitry.

 Director, Xavier Health

 Dr. Marla A. Phillips joined Xavier University in 2008 as the Director of Xavier Health, where she leads initiatives with FDA officials and Pharmaceutical and Medical Device professionals.
 Marla began working in the pharmaceutical industry for Merck in 1996 where she took on roles of increasing responsibility, culminating in position of Head of Quality Operations at the Merck North Carolina facility.
 She holds a B.S. in chemistry from Xavier University, and a Ph.D. in organic chemistry from the University of North Carolina – Chapel Hill.